ZenithControlLabs/Phobri64_HW/README.md

 This repository contains the KiCad files for a custom motherboard for Hori Pad Mini controllers that uses hall effect sensors.
 It is based off the [PhobGCC](https://github.com/PhobGCC/PhobGCCv2-HW) and is thus provided under the same license - CERN Open Hardware License Version 2 - Strongly Reciprocal.
 Changes made to the Phob are expressed in CHANGES.txt, and changes to this board in any fork should also have such a file associated with it.

-# File organization

-There is none.
-Everything is a disaster.
-I am deeply sorrowful and I apologize but I do not have the energy to clean shit up.

 # ORDER THIS DESIGN AT YOUR OWN RISK !!!!!!!

 * It has not been tested as of writing